What sets Cordula apart

 What If?
 Foundation - helping to build schools in Haiti

-And of course the animal rescue organizations where our family adopted our puppies Lucky and Felix
+And of course the animal rescue organizations where her family adopted their puppies Lucky and Felix

 Five fun things to know about Cordula

-Cordula loves rescue dogs: We’ve adopted two: one from Taiwan and one from Fresno.
+Cordula loves rescue dogs: She has adopted two: one from Taiwan and one from Fresno.

 Traveling the world is her greatest passion: She has been to most European countries and has traveled to India, Australia, and of course across the USA.

 She has lots of other passions too: Family, salsa dancing, photography, Tai Chi.